John Wolfgang Rumler

 John Wolfgang Rumler (died c.
-1650) was a German physician and apothecary in Augsburg, known for his Observationes medicae, who eventually served the English royal family in the households of Prince of Wales, Queen Anne, King James and Charles I of England.
+1650) was a German apothecary from Augsburg who served the English royal family in the households of Prince Henry, Anne of Denmark, King James and Charles I of England.
 He is also credited with making blackface theatrical grease-paint.

 Early life and education

-Rumler was a son of an Augsburg schoolmaster Macharius Rumler and Anna Gasser, a daughter of the physician and astrologer Achilles Gasser.
+Rumler's middle name was sometimes written as "Wolf" and he was sometimes known as "Master Wolf".
+His father was Macharius Rumler a merchant in Augsburg.
 His birth date is not known.
-The physician and writer Johann Udalric Rumler was his brother.
-Rumler's middle name was sometimes written as "Wolf" and he was sometimes known as "Master Wolf".
+The physician and writer Johann Udalric Rumler may have been his brother, and their similar names may lead to confusion.
+He was a son of Anna Gasser, a daughter of the physician and astrologer Achilles Gasser.

+John Wolfgang Rumler, like many students of his time, kept a Liber Amicorum, a kind of autograph book, recording people he met during his travels and studies.
+He studied in Padua and Paris, and visited London.
+The book is dated 1602 and has the initials "J.W.R.A", the "A" standing for Augsburg.
+Rumler included a sketch of Elizabeth I and of the Earl of Essex.
+The book is now held by New York Public Library.

+Johann Udalric Rumler

-Rumler studied at various German and Italian universities, supported by Raymund Fugger, an Imperial Count of the mercantile patriciate of the Fugger family.
+Rumler's brother or relative Johann Udalric Rumler studied at various German and Italian universities, supported by Raymund Fugger, an Imperial Count of the mercantile patriciate of the Fugger family.
 Rumler received his MD from Caspar Bauhin in Basel.

-Career

-Rumler served more than 33 years at the city hospital in Augsburg.
+He served more than 33 years as a physician at the city hospital in Augsburg.
 He wrote up 100 medical cases, entitled Observationes medicae, some of which are dated between 1585 and 1595.
 Some of these have known medical importance, e.g. Observatio 46 heart block, or Observatio 81 aortic aneurysm, in which he references a letter by Vesalius to his grandfather Achilles Gasser.